To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 - Identifying whether it is just and equitable to make an order adjusting the parties’ property by identifying the existing legal and equitable interests of the parties, being the net asset pool.

 - If it is just and equitable to make an order, assessing the parties’ respective contributions to the asset pool and determining how to divide the property pool based upon those contributions.
 Contributions can include financial, homemaker and parenting.
-Financial contributions are not given greater weight than parenting contributions.
+Financial contributions are not necessarily given greater weight than parenting contributions.

 - Considering each parties’ future needs, having regard to factors such as a party’s age, health, care of children and income earning capacity.
 A percentage adjustment may be made in favour of one party after considering those various factors.